Trusted By 1 Million Monthly Users

 How to become a caregiver in Washington

-Medical marijuana patients may designate on their medical cannabis authorization form someone to purchase their marijuana products or grow their marijuana for them.
+This person can purchase medical marijuana products or grow cannabis for them.
 The designated provider will also receive an exact copy of the form printed on tamper-proof paper.

 Each patient and designated provider must have their own medical marijuana authorization form provided by the patient’s healthcare practitioner.